mnot/avoiding-internet-centralization/draft-nottingham-avoiding-internet-centralization.md

 An important feature of Internet protocols is their ability to evolve, so that they can meet new requirements and adapt to new conditions without requiring a “flag day” to upgrade implementations.
 Typically, protocols accommodate evolution through extension mechanisms, which allow optional features to be added over time in an interoperable fashion.

+Extensibility can be viewed as a mechanism for decentralization as well -- by allowing uncoordinated evolution, it promotes autonomy and adaption of a function for local needs.
 However, protocol extensions can also increase the risk of platform centralization if a powerful entity can change the target for meaningful interoperability by adding proprietary extensions to a standard protocol.
 This is especially true when the core standard does not itself provide sufficient utility on its own.

 For example, the SOAP protocol's {{SOAP}} extreme flexibility and failure to provide significant standalone value allowed vendors to require use of their preferred extensions, favouring those who had more market power.